Wild Rovers: Production

-The film was made for Metro-Goldwyn-Mayer through Blake Edwards' own company.
+The film was made for Metro-Goldwyn-Mayer through Blake Edwards' own company Geoffrey Productions.
 William Holden and Ryan O'Neal agreed to play the leads and filming began in late 1970.
 It was O'Neal's first movie since Love Story.

 Parts of the film were shot at Monument Valley, Professor Valley, and Arches in Utah as well as Old Tucson and Sedona in Arizona.